 - academic progress to date

-- supervisor and other resource availability
+- supervisor and other resources availability

 - prospects of success and the capacity to complete in a timely manner